larathompson/project-3/README.md

 This project was the most challenging on the course as we had to use more complex code, desigining and creating both the front-end and back-end, in addition to learning how best to work collaboratively in a large group.
 This project allowed me to develop a deeper understanding of how communication between the back-end and front-end occurs and I became more confident at researching and implementing new features that I learnt independently, such as the star rating feature.
 Additionally, I could clearly see the benefits of working collaboratively in projects - I was able to learn about `useContext` from another member of my team whilst learning how best to code and style collaboratively.
 As well as consolidating and learning new technical skills, I became confident at how to use Git to work as a team and we quickly learnt that planning and consistent communcation was essential in order to create a functional app that had consistent styling.

 Furthermore, prior to the project, we were warned that the Spotify API was difficult to access.
 However, through perseverence and team-work, we were able to use it and I personally saw this as a big success.
 Having used the Deezer API in my previous project, this project demonstrated to me that I had become more confident with understanding technical documentation.

+### Bugs

+- On the Favourites Page, the footer is mid-way up the page - this can be fixed with some CSS styling.
+- When the app is viewed on a mobile, the nav bar becomes less responsive and the styling of the buttons becomes inconsistent - this is due to the fact that we were rushed for time and could be fixed with styling.

 ### Challenges and Lessons Learnt